enriquegrodrigo/spark-crowd/examples/README.md

 # Example datasets

 All data for the examples is included in the folder data using the parquet data format.
-For each type of class (binary, multiclass and continuous) we a dataset with three separated components:
+For each type of class (binary, multiclass and continuous) we have a data set with three separated components:
 - *type*-data: the file containing a Dataframe of the form: